directus/directus/docs/extensions/hooks.md

 ::: tip Providers Authentication

 `auth.register` is triggered only for `openid` and `oauth2` providers.
-Moreover `AUTH_<PROVIDER>_ALLOW_PUBLIC_REGISTRATION` has to be enabled. `accessToken` is return by the corresponding providers and should not be mistaken with Directus accessToken.
+Moreover `AUTH_<PROVIDER>_ALLOW_PUBLIC_REGISTRATION` has to be enabled. `accessToken` is return by the corresponding provider and should not be mistaken with Directus accessToken.

 :::